cricri-pingouin/SliTris/README.md

-The following psettings can be configured:
+The following settings can be configured:
 - Starting height
 - Starting density
 - Starting speed